swennemans/building-your-own-reactjs/basics/02-mounting.md

 Meaning, the `DOM` will take the shape we define in our `vDOM`.
 And this is something we like very much, because we can use all the power that JavaScript has to offer.

-## From vDOM to DOM
+## From vDOM 🕹 to DOM 📺

 At this stage we've already have discussed the ingredients to build a `DOM` from a `vDOM`.
 But probably this is still way too vague.
 Don't worry!
 In the next secion we will build our own `vDOM` implementation.
-Epic times almost there :v:.
+Epic times are almost here :v:.